abhishekt711/TopGNSS-ros-driver/README.md

 # TopGNSS-ros-package
-ROS [ackage of TOP USB GNSS receiver
+ROS package of TOP USB GNSS receiver : checked with TOP608BT USB GNSS receiver sensor, will work with all other USB GNSS sensor with NMEA0183 msg.